Sport in England: Club association football grounds

 English football grounds are almost always football-only facilities in which the spectators are close to the action.
 Since the late 1980s there has been a dramatic spurt of reconstruction and replacement of league grounds, which is ongoing, and the Premier League's facilities are among the best of any sports league.
 As of 2019, there are 36 all-seater club grounds in England with a capacity of 25,000 or more, and two in Scotland.
 The largest is Manchester United's Old Trafford, which has a capacity of approximately 75,000, plus 3 further club grounds with a capacity of greater than 60,000 (all in London).

 Cricket grounds

 English cricket grounds are smaller than the largest in some other countries, especially India and Australia, but the best of them have been modernised to a high standard, and two new international grounds have been built in recent years.
 The largest English cricket ground, Lord's in London, is internationally regarded as the "home of cricket".
-Other cricket stadiums in England include The Oval, Headingley Carnegie, Old Trafford Cricket Ground, Edgbaston and the Trent Bridge Ground.
+Other cricket stadiums in England include The Oval, Headingley, Old Trafford Cricket Ground, Edgbaston and the Trent Bridge Ground.